Things to Look for When Buying or Selling a Used Car

 Clean Sells Better

 A clean, attractive vehicle will sell much better than a poorly maintained, dirty one.
-Remove all your personal items and run your car through the car wash, pay a little extra for a wax treatment.
+Remove all your items and run your car through the car wash, pay a little extra for a wax treatment.
 Clean and vacuum the interior and use products to make the interior smell clean.
 Now your car or truck is ready for sale.

 Time to Sell the Car

 It’s time to take pictures of the car.
-Be sure to take them in good lighting and get all parts and angles of the vehicle.
-It is a good idea to also take pictures of the interior, engine and even the wheels, so buyers will know exactly what they are getting.
+Be sure to take them in good lighting and get all the parts and angles of the vehicle.
+It is a good idea to also take pictures of the interior, engine, and even the wheels, so buyers will know exactly what they are getting.

 You can advertise your car in a variety of ways.
-Probably the most popular these days is the Internet and sites like Craigslist.
+Probably the most popular these days are the Internet and sites like Craigslist.
 You may also put your ad in a local auto publication like AutoTrader or the newspaper.
 Be sure to include the following:

-• The current mileage on the car.
+• The current mileage on the car,

-• The asking price plus OBO (or best offer) so the buyer knows you are willing to negotiate.
+• The asking price plus OBO (or best offer) so the buyer knows you are willing to negotiate,

-• The accident history of the car.
+• The accident history of the car,

-• Any major or minor defects you want to include.
+• Any major or minor defects you want to include,

-• The overall condition of the car.
+• The overall condition of the car,

-• The number of owners.
+• The number of owners,

-• Any recent repairs or replacements (which can increase the value of the car) such as a new set of tires.
+• Any recent repairs or replacements (which can increase the value of the car) such as a new set of tires,

-• The VIN Number.
+• The VIN Number,

-• Your contact information.
+• Your contact information,

 • Car pictures.

 In some cases, if the purchase is across state lines, you may want to use an escrow service.
-Nowadays there are also various electronic payment methods such as Square, ApplePay, PayPal and others that you can use to get paid immediately and have the cash go directly into your bank account.
+Nowadays there are also various electronic payment methods such as Square, ApplePay, PayPal, and others that you can use to get paid immediately and have the cash go directly into your bank account.
 Never accept a personal check unless you know the person well or someone you know trusts them.

 To protect yourself against a fraudulent or irresponsible buyer, if they were to get into an accident directly after picking up the car, you need to protect yourself.